janos-r/rusty-woods/README.md

   <https://github.com/Trouv/bevy_ecs_ldtk/discussions/113>

 - Sprite selection from multiple tiles loads the wrong tiles
-  - bevy_ecs_ldtk issue - not possible to use `torii_gate` see ToriiGateBundle
+  - bevy_ecs_ldtk issue
+  - workaround: multi-tile sprites have to be cut out from sprite sheets into their own sheet - see `toriiGate.png` from `TilesetHouse.png` or `treeBig.png` from `objects.png`
   <https://github.com/Trouv/bevy_ecs_ldtk/issues/151>

 - Rules based tiles don't use pivot
-  - bevy_ecs_ldtk issue - some ground objects had to be remade as entities
+  - bevy_ecs_ldtk issue
+  - workaround: some ground objects had to be remade as entities
   <https://github.com/Trouv/bevy_ecs_ldtk/issues/152>